 - Electronic common rail

-The practical shop work in the Diesel Fuel Systems course involves the disassembly, inspection, and reassembly or various injector nozzles.
+The practical shop work in the Diesel Fuel Systems course involves the disassembly, inspection, and reassembly of various injector nozzles.
 Fuel injector calibration equipment will test and adjust units upon reassembly, and you’ll gain hands-on experience using this helpful equipment, too.

-Other Courses Taught in the Diesel Program
+General Automotive Courses Taught in the Diesel Program

 The Automotive and Diesel Technology program also includes general automotive courses, like:

 In the Manual Drive Train & Axles course, you’ll learn all about manual transmissions, transaxles, clutches, drive-shafts, U-joints, and rear axles.
 Basic shop safety will teach you how to approach manual transmission repair and service, with practice on both all-wheel and four-wheel drive systems as you prepare for the ASE Manual Drive Train and Axles exam.

 We think it is also worth touching on the importance of the Engine Repair course.
 The modern internal combustion engine is a true modern marvel along with its lubricating and cooling systems.
 This course helps provide an introduction to engines and diagnostic work in general.